d2hahn/FR_analysis/README.md

 # FR_analysis
+## Summary
-Code for obtaining magnitude and phase frequency response from measured voltage data of two sensors using a NI DAQ/ LabVIEW experimental setup
+Code for obtaining magnitude and phase frequency response from measured voltage data of two sensors using a NI DAQ/LabVIEW experimental setup

+##